 Issue Log

 Issues are logged when risks manifest or when unexpected problems arise during the project.
 Each issue is assigned to a team member for resolution and tracked until resolved.
 The issue log is also reviewed during weekly meetings, and priority is escalated where needed to prevent impact on project delivery.
-Refer to Appendix P for the complete Issue Log.
+Refer to Appendix R for the complete Issue Log.

 Change Management Plan

 Due to the unpredictability of the project, there may require some changes at some point.
 This document outlines the approach and essential process to manage the changes.
-Please refer to Appendix Q for the full Change Management Plan.
+Please refer to Appendix S for the full Change Management Plan.

 Quality Assurance Plan